-37%

 • Candida: Similar to Candida albicans, these species can lead to various candidiasis infections, affecting skin, genitals, throat, and more.

-• Geotrichum: Can cause a rare condition called geotrichosis, affecting the skin, bronchi, and lungs, mostly in immunocompromised individuals like in autoimmune disease.
+• Geotrichum: Can cause a rare condition called geotrichosis, affecting the skin, bronchi, and lungs, mostly in immunocompromised individuals, such as those with autoimmune disease.

 • Microsporidium: These are microscopic parasites that can cause chronic diarrhea and wasting in people with compromised immune systems, such as those with AIDS and autoimmunity.